HouseRulesDLP/OSE/characters/Backgrounds.md

 - **Trappings:** Quarterstaff, Book (lore), 2d6sp

 ### Hunter
 You hunted animals for their meat and fur.
+You can hunt as a [Ranger](character_classes/Ranger.md).
 - **Trappings:** Shortbow and 3d4 arrows or a Spear, Hunting Trap, 2d6sp

 ### Jeweler